rogueui/Exploration-of-Ford-GoBike-System-Data/README.md

 [Ford GoBike System Data](https://s3.amazonaws.com/baywheels-data/202003-baywheels-tripdata.csv.zip)

-Either You can download from the link or just run the program (i.e exploration_template.ipynb).
+* Either You can download from the link or just run the program (i.e exploration_template.ipynb).
-Or Click the [link](https://s3.amazonaws.com/baywheels-data/index.html) to download dataset of other month/year.
+* Click the [link](https://s3.amazonaws.com/baywheels-data/index.html) to download dataset of other month/year.

 ## Exploration of Data